Eytan Ribner is an award-winning singer-songwriter, comedian, photographer, and (self-proclaimed) #SelfieKing.

-In collaboration with accomplished producer and musician Marty Rifkin (BruceSpringsteen, Dwight Yoakam, Jewel, and Weird Al), Eytan released a new album "When I'm Singing the Blues" as a follow-up to his debut album "I've Got Issues" currently available to stream or buy on iTunes, Spotify, Apple Music, or wherever you listen to music.
+In collaboration with accomplished producer and musician Marty Rifkin (BruceSpringsteen, Dwight Yoakam, Jewel, and Weird Al), Eytan has released two albums "When I'm Singing the Blues" and "I've Got Issues" with award-winning singles on both which are available to stream or buy on iTunes, Spotify, Apple Music, or wherever you listen to music.

-His newest single "Take Me as I Am" has been turned into an animated lyric video that can be viewed on all his social media accounts.
-In addition to being featured on the Southbound 35 podcast, his singles, "It's All About Me", "Too Many Women", "No More Love Songs", "I Could Have Died", "I Hate to Valet" and "Notin' Stronger Than a Broken Heart" are all award-winning music videos that have screened at film festivals around the world.
+His newest single "American Earthling" which he performed with his granddaughter Jules is now an animated music video!
+His previously released singles, "It's All About Me", "Too Many Women", "No More Love Songs", "I Could Have Died", "I Hate to Valet", "Notin' Stronger Than a Broken Heart" and "The Glory Road" are all award-winning music videos that have screened at film festivals around the world.

 These songs, written and sung by Eytan, are very personal and cover a wide range of narcissism, egotism, and self-centerednosity which can be heard in his single #SelfieMan!

 Comedy (Upright Citizens Brigade – voted least-likely to succeed, the Comedy Store),